-Using your Companion Card
+Using or updating your Companion Card

 You can use your Companion Card at participating venues and activities to gain free entry for your companion or carer.
 This includes activities such as sporting venues, cinemas and many others.